Azure/iot-edge-v1/samples/dotnet_core_managed_gateway/README.md

 Overview
 --------

-This sample showcases how one might build an IoT Gateway as a .NET Core Application and still be able to load .NET Core Modules.
+This sample showcases how one might build an IoT gateway as a .NET Core Application and still be able to load .NET Core Modules.

 The sample contains: